-Linklaters is looking for an Advisor to strengthen the EU Law and Policy Group in Brussels, preferably starting from 1 February 2020.
-The successful candidate will join an international hub of EU expertise, working hand in hand lawyers to help our clients anticipate regulatory change and thrive in the highly dynamic EU regulatory environment.
+Linklaters is looking for an Advisor to strengthen the EU Law & Policy Group in Brussels.
+The successful candidate will join an international hub of EU expertise, working hand in hand with lawyers to help clients anticipate regulatory changes and thrive in the highly dynamic EU regulatory environment.

-The EU Law and Policy Advisor will monitor and analyse EU legislative developments of relevance to our clients, pro-actively build and grow a network around the main topics (amongst others in the field of EU competition policy and EU energy & environmental policy).
+The EU Law & Policy Advisor will monitor and analyse EU policy and legislative developments of relevance to clients, pro-actively build and grow a network in the field of EU competition policy and the EU Green Deal (including in relation to energy, environment and corporate governance policies).
 The successful candidate will competently draft internal and client-facing knowledge & learning material and contribute to the smooth functioning of the firm’s EU law network.

 This list of duties and responsibilities above is not exhaustive.
 It is intended to describe the general content of, and requirements for, the performance of this job.
 As such, the role may also include the undertaking of additional tasks as required.

 Be alert to fictitious job opportunity posts and offers of employment which claim to be in the name of Linklaters.
 We have been made aware of various recruitment-related scams which ask for upfront payments, for example, for office equipment and promise start up bonuses and reimbursement in return for such payments.
 These scams often involve the use of email addresses similar to a genuine domain name.
 Genuine emails from Linklaters only use the domain of “@linklaters.com”.
 We will never ask you to make payments for office equipment or otherwise as part of our recruitment process.
 If you are in doubt about a job opportunity that appears to relate to our firm, please get in touch using the contact details on our careers website at www.linklaters.com/careers.